Akuli/jou/doc/perf.md

 | `-O3`             | 0.48 seconds                  | 0.48 seconds  |

 Here's what we can learn from these experiments:
-- Enabling optimizations can make your code run faster.
+- Enabling optimizations can make your code run a lot faster.
+- Enabling more optimizations doesn't necessarily make your code run faster.
+    For example, we got 0.48 seconds with both `-O2` and `-O3`.
 - Interpreted languages are slow.
     In this case, Python was about 15 times slower than unoptimized Jou and about 80 times slower than Jou with `-O2` or `-O3`.